cap-js/docs/java/plugin_concept.md

 This technique can be used indepently or together with one or more of the techniques described on this page.

-### Protocol Adapter

-In CAP Java the protocol adapter is the mechanism to implement inbound communication from other service to the CAP service in development.
-The task of a protocol adapter is to translate any incoming requests (protocol) to CQL statements that then can be executed on local services.
-CAP Java comes with 2 OData protocol adapters (OData V2 and V4) but can be extended with custom implementations.

-(add details about the interfaces that can be implemented)

-### Remote Service Adapter

-The remote service adapters are basically the counterpart of the protocol adapters.
-They take CQL statements issued locally on remote services and transform them according to the protocol of the corresponding remote service.

 ### Event Handlers for custom types and annotations

 Besides extending the capabilities for in- and outbound requests it is also possible to extend the behaviour of event and request handling *inside* the CAP Java runtime.
 Meaning that you can define custom handlers that react on model characteristics (common types or annotations) or also on entity values e.g. validations.
 Inside your reuse module you can define a custom event handler and and a registration hook as plain Java code.
 Once this module is addded to any CAP Java application as a dependency the contained event handler code will be active automatically.